 Once your app is installed, you may now configure your router.
 Connect to the router wirelessly by going to your wireless utility on your device.
-Scan for the wireless network name (SSID) as listed on the supplied info card.
+Scan for the wireless network name (SSID) as listed on the supplied Wi-Fi Configuration Card.
 Select and then enter your security password (Wi-Fi Password).